HealthIntersections/fhirserver/install/readme.txt

 -rxstems - after using the import rxnorm script, finish processing the content -ncistems - after using the import ncimeta script, finish processing the content

-if you run the server without any of these comamnds, it will do nothing
+If you run the server without any of these comamnds, it will do nothing

 options:
 -ini [filename]. the name of the ini file for settings.
 Default is fhirwerver.ini in the same directory as the executable